-VoIP systems use the company’s internet connection, rather than traditional telephone lines, to connect calls, and as a result there are no call charges at all.
+VoIP business telephone systems use the company’s internet connection, rather than traditional telephone lines, to connect calls, and as a result there are no call charges at all.
 The only ongoing expense is the cost of paying the internet provider.
 That being said, a large VoIP system – for around 12 different users – can cost upwards of £600 to install, and will need an engineer to complete the installation.

 There also many potential additions to larger systems like PBX.
-IP phones use a company’s ethernet network to route calls, which means lower call charges, but a single unit costs between £50 and £200, depending on its features.
+IP business telephone systems use a company’s ethernet network to route calls, which means lower call charges, but a single unit costs between £50 and £200, depending on its features.
 If you want to be able to analyse the way your staff are using the phone system and pinpoint excessive or unnecessary telephone usage, then call management software packages usually cost around £150.

 Business Telephone System Prices